Upcoming Three-day Memorial Retreat

 Chùa Thiên Ân Monks

-from left clockwise: Thich Tam Mung, Thich Tam Pho MInh, Thich Tam Vui Mung, Thich Tam Dat, Thich Tam Tri
+from left clockwise: Thich Tam Mung, Thich Tam Pho Minh, Thich Tam Vui Mung, Thich Tam Dat, Thich Tam Tri

 Center: Roshi An Giao